Aaron Nesmith NBA Preview vs. the Bucks

 Aaron Nesmith Insights vs. the Bucks

-- Nesmith is responsible for attempting 7.9% of his team's field goal attempts this season with 8.1 per game.
+- This season, he's put up 8.0% of the Pacers' attempted field goals, as he's averaging 8.2 per contest.

-- He's connected on 2.3 threes per game, or 13.8% of his team's makes from beyond the arc this season.
+- He's made 2.2 threes per game, or 13.8% of his team's makes from beyond the arc this season.

-- Nesmith's Pacers average 106.2 possessions per game, which ranks 16th among NBA teams, while the Bucks are one of the league's fastest, ranking ninth with 104.8 possessions per contest.
+- The Pacers rank 12th in possessions per game with 106.2.
+His opponents, the Bucks, have one of the fastest tempos, ranking seventh with 104.9 possessions per contest.

-- On the glass, the Bucks are 19th in the NBA, conceding 43.8 rebounds per game.
+- On the glass, the Bucks have given up 44.0 rebounds per game, which puts them 19th in the league.

-- Looking at assists, the Bucks are ranked 15th in the league, conceding 26.4 per game.
+- Conceding 26.3 assists per game, the Bucks are the 15th-ranked team in the NBA.

-- Giving up 11.5 made 3-pointers per game, the Bucks are the sixth-ranked squad in the league.
+- The Bucks allow 11.3 made 3-pointers per contest, sixth-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!